taodtu/NC-News-GraphQL-Server/README.md

-# nc-news-graphql-server

-An Apollo Server 2 with Graphql, Express, Knex and PostgreSQL.
+# An Apollo Server 2 with Graphql, Express, Knex and PostgreSQL.

+The client App is hosted on [Netlify](https://tao-apollo-graphql-nc-news-client.netlify.com/) and the client app source code is hosted on [Github](https://github.com/taodtu/react-apollo-graphql-ncnews-client).

+Northcoders News is a social news aggregation, web content rating, and discussion website.
+Northcoders News has articles which are divided into topics.
+Each article has user curated ratings and can be up or down voted using the API.
+Users can also add comments about an article.
+Comments can also be up or down voted.
+A user can add comments and remove any comments which they have added.

+This app builds the server with raw data from Northcoders using express, and stores data with PSQL.You can consume the built API via [here](https://nc-news-graphql-server.herokuapp.com/).

 ## Features

 * Node.js with Express and Apollo Server

+  * Schema, Resolver, Model.
-  * Queries, Mutations, Subscriptions
+  * Queries, Mutations
   * cursor-based Pagination

 * PostgreSQL Database with Knex